33 BEST Places to Visit in BC (British Columbia)

 If you’re seeking a truly unique landscape featuring a different kind of beauty than the coastal and mountain areas of British Columbia, this is the place to head!
 Head to the Osoyoos Desert Center and take a stroll along the boardwalk where you’ll see native plants and interpretive displays.
 Be sure to keep an eye out for the rare animal species that make their home in this desert land.

-18. Glacier National Park
+Glacier National Park

-19. Prince Rupert
+Prince Rupert

-That’s the best thing about this city; a fantastic combination of urban and rural attractions.
-You can be shopping and hanging out in cozy cafes and fishing, kayaking, hiking, or whale watching a little while later.
+As a port city, Prince Rupert offers beautiful ocean views.
+Visitors can also experience nearby wilderness areas, including the Khutzeymateen Grizzly Sanctuary bear habitat.
+That’s the best thing about this city—its fantastic combination of urban and rural attractions.
+You can shop and hang out in cozy cafes and then go fishing, kayaking, hiking, or whale watching a little while later.

-20. Valemount
+Valemount

 If the great outdoors is calling your name, that call may very well be coming from Valemount.
 This town is known for being one of the top outdoor adventure destinations in the province but its most famous attraction is Mount Robson nearby, which is the tallest peak in the Canadian Rockies.

-21. Nelson
+Nelson

 Take a ride on the historic streetcar, immerse in the mountain biking culture the town is known for, or go hiking along the Pulpit Rock Trail.
 Cottonwood Falls Park, Nelson Museum and Viewpoint Gallery are popular attractions.
+If visiting in the winter, a day at Whitewater Ski Resort is a must!

-22. Invermere
+Invermere

 While many people use Invermere as a base for their adventures at nearby Windermere Lake, it has so much more to offer in all seasons!
 The town is centrally located to Panorama, one of Western Canada’s top ski areas and the longest skating trail in the world is on the outskirts of town.